rushimok73/AWS-SAA-C03-Notes/README.md

 Identity Pools - Allows access to Temp AWS Creds (assumes IAM role on behalf of identity) Can also provide unauthenticated identities (Guest Users) Can provide federated identities - Like FB, Google, and short-term AWS Creds to access AWS resources.
+It can also authenticate users with Cognito User Pool Authorizer

 ### 1.13.12 AWS Glue
 Serverless ETL